devbydaylight/python/notes/functions.md

 def print_this(x):
     print(x + 1)
 ```
 This function definition will take x as an argument.
 Inside the function, the value of x is assigned to a mathematical operation which takes "x" and adds 1 to it.
+Remember that inside the function, the value x is assigned to a parameter.
 ```
 def print_this(x):
     print(x + 1)